HazemBZ/pdf-fuzz/README.md

 # pdf-fuzz

-PoC  bulk search you pdf files using text look up.
+PoC bulk search your pdf files using fuzzy text look up.

 ## How to